silversub/terraform/provider/internet-service-data-sources.md

 ## `ibm_cis_ip_addresses`
 {: #cis_ip}

 Import a list of all IP addresses that the CIS proxy uses.
 The CIS proxy uses these IP addresses for both `client-to-proxy` and `proxy-to-origin` communication.
-You can reference the IP addresses by using Terraform interpolation syntax to configure and allowed IP addresses in firewalls, network ACLs, and security groups.
+You can reference the IP addresses by using Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax to configure and allowed IP addresses in firewalls, network ACLs, and security groups.
 {: shortdesc}

-### Sample Terraform code
+### Sample Terraform on {{site.data.keyword.cloud_notm}} code
 {: #cis-ip-sample}

 The following example retrieves information about IP addresses that {{site.data.keyword.cis_full_notm}} uses for name servers.